KajtekWisniewski/mushroomIdentifier/README.md

 `dotnet test mushroomAPI.UnitTests/mushroomAPI.UnitTests.csproj`

-To run the tests for the AI backend -> `python -m pytest tests/ -v`
+To run the tests for the AI backend run the command from the root of the project-> `python -m pytest tests/ -v`